Updated May 15, 2023

 Introduction to Natural Join in MySQL

 Natural Join in MYSQL is a Join operation used in the SELECT query, to retrieve rows from two or more tables with a common column name.
-We need to make sure the common column has the same data type, in both the tables.
-We have understood that JOIN is a cross product with a condition, which means the output is derived from multiple tables based on the condition specified.
-NATURAL JOIN has this ‘condition’ pre-defined that, the output is a product of common columns in all the tables under study.
+We must ensure the common column has the same data type in both tables.
+We have understood that JOIN is a cross-product with a condition, which means the output is derived from multiple tables based on the condition specified.
+NATURAL JOIN has this ‘condition’ pre-defined that the output is a product of common columns in all the tables under study.

 The NATURAL JOIN syntax is as follows:

 SELECT row_name from table_1_name NATURAL JOIN table_2_name;

 Explanation: Here, we have Table 1 and Table 2.
 Both tables have at least one column of the same data type and the same column name.
 Now, the output is ‘row_name’, which can be anyone or more rows with similar values in both tables 1 and table 2.
 This is the simplest way of explaining the NATURAL JOIN.
 We can discuss this further in detail with examples.
 Also, note that you can use NATURAL JOIN in tables with more than one common column and scenarios with more than two columns.

 Let’s discuss the working of NATURAL JOIN in detail.
 For that, we can consider two tables as below:

 Our first table, EMP, details the employee number as E_No, employee name as E_name, and employee location as Location.

 The second table, Dept, now has data regarding the employee number as E_No, employee department as Dept, and department name as Dept_name.

 Now, we need the output below: Print the names of employees with a department assigned to them.

 If we do a basic analysis of the two tables EMP and Dept, we can learn that there is a common column in these two tables, E_No.
 But the required output says employee names, where the employee names field is taken from the EMP table.
 So it is clear that we need to join the two tables to get the output.